-The vast majority of teachers followed the prescribed combination of Role Play, Photo Cards and

-General Conversation in the sequencing chart.
+The vast majority of teachers followed the prescribed combination of Role Play, Photo Cards and General Conversation in the sequencing chart.
 Unfortunately, there were a few instances of using the wrong combination, which resulted in a duplication of the theme of Photo Cards in the General Conversation.
 In such cases, the maximum possible score for Communication that can be given is five out of a possible ten.

 Unfortunately, there were still quite a few teachers who did not follow the speaking test procedures as stipulated in the Instructions for the Conduct of the Examinations.
 First of all, the introduction to each new candidate must include the number of the Role Play, Photo Card letter and nominated theme of General Conversation.
-After the test has started, procedural issues should be briefly announced in the target language, e.g. Scenka numer cztery.
+After the test has started, procedural issues should be briefly announced in the target language, e.g. Scenka numer jedenaście.
 It is also essential to announce the topic change during the General Conversation.

 In order to obtain good grades for students, it is important that teacher-examiners become more thoroughly familiar with the specification.
-There were in this series some students who, due to the irregularities in conducting the tests, did not receive the marks they could have achieved.
+There were cases, due to the irregularities in conducting the exam, where students ended up with low marks than they deserved.